zarkones/XENA/README.md

 ### DESCRIPTION ###

+XENA is the managed remote administration platform.
+Aiming to create an ecosystem which provides logistical support to the bot clients.
+Each service exposes an API in a JSON format delivered by HTTP protocol and other fallback channels.
+Goal is to have everything be a hybrid between centralized and decentralized network, depending on your preference, since it should be custimazible.

 The software is not production ready.
 This are ealry stages of development, feel free to contribute, but prior to that, please, read the disclaimer.
 For any questions or help, reach out to me at zarkones.xena@gmail.com